Networking And Storage

 The Cloud: Ethical Obligations for Lawyers in the Modern Era III

-As more organizations move their information to the cloud, attorneys must also understand the potential ethical issues involved in storing data off-site on the Internet.Law Office Protects Sensitive Client Data and Its Reputation
+As more organizations move their information to the cloud, attorneys must understand the potential ethical issues involved in storing data off-site on the Internet.Law Office Protects Sensitive Client Data and Its Reputation

 The Law Offices of Kevin M. Maloney uses Trend Micro's Worry-Free Business Security and SafeSync for Business for automatic synchronization and backup of files, effective and secure file sharing, access to files from anywhere at any time from any device, efficient, secure use of cloud storage, and flexibility to grant controlled access for collaborations.